 \subsection{Leptonic LFV decays of Vector Quarkonia ($\mathcal V\to \ell_i^-\ell_j^+$)}

-In this section, we shall discuss the LFV decays of a subsection of vector mesons which have odd parity, same as pseudoscalar mesons, but total spin one.
-Vector mesons include rho $(\rho)$, phi $(\phi)$, omega $(\omega)$, $J/\psi$ $\Upsilon$ mesons $\etc.$ Out of these, $J/\psi$ and $\Upsilon$ are collectively known as \textit{quarkonia} $(\mathcal V)$ as they consists of a heavy quark and its antiquark.
-Their decays are known as LFV Quarkonium decays (LFVQDs) and in the following, we shall limit our analysis to these decays, as their theoretical and experimental results are more robust.
+In this section, we shall discuss the LFV decays of a subset of vector mesons which have odd parity, the same as that of pseudoscalar mesons, but having total spin one.
+Vector mesons include rho $(\rho)$, phi $(\phi)$, omega $(\omega)$, $J/\psi$, $\Upsilon$ mesons $\etc.$ Out of these, $J/\psi$ and $\Upsilon$ are collectively known as \textit{quarkonia} $(\mathcal V)$ as they consist of a heavy quark and its antiquark.
+The LFV decays of such states are known as LFV Quarkonium decays (LFVQDs).
+In the following, we shall limit our analysis to these decays, as their theoretical and experimental results are more robust.

 The general expression of branching fraction for such processes can be written as \cite{Abada:2015zea,Hazard:2016fnc,Calibbi:2022ddo}